Cyclid/Cyclid-docs/docs/jobs/stages.rst

 together, you can create complex and powerful job pipelines.

-Once you've defined your Stages & Steps, see :ref:`the section on defining a sequence<sequence>` for more information on how to use them to create your job pipeline.
+Once you've defined your Stages & Steps, see :ref:`the section on defining a sequence <sequence>` for more information on how to use them to create your job pipeline.

-.. _steps:
+.. _steps-info:

 *****
 Steps